wazuh/wazuh-documentation/source/development/packaging/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
-  :description: Learn more about how to generate your own Wazuh packages for different platforms, such as Debian, macOS, Windows, Splunk App, and others.
+  :description: Learn more about how to generate your own Wazuh packages for different platforms, such as Debian, macOS, Windows, Splunk app, and others.

 .. -package-creation: